Updated on: November 26, 2024

 Installing a VPN on your Mac is super simple.
 Just follow these easy steps:

+- 1. Choose a reliable VPN service for Mac.
 First, decide which VPN service you want to use.
 My top recommendation is ExpressVPN, but there are heaps of other good options.

-Visit the website, select the plan that suits you, and sign up.
+- 3. Download and install the VPN software on your Mac.
 From the VPN website, download the Mac client.
-Alternatively, you can search for the VPN you want on the App Store and click ‘Get’ to download it.
-Once downloaded, open the installer and follow the on-screen instructions.
-The process is usually as simple as dragging the VPN app to your Applications folder.
+Alternatively, you can search for the VPN you want on the App Store and click Get to download it.

-Launch the VPN app and log in using the account you created.
-You’ll typically see a dashboard with a large “Connect” button.
+- 7. Connect your VPN.
+You’ll typically see a dashboard with a large Connect button.
 Before hitting that, choose a server location if needed.
-Some services auto-select the best server for you.
-Now, click the “Connect” button.
+Now, click the Connect button.
 That’s it!
-Your browsing is now secure.
+Your browsing on Mac is now secure.

 Top Brands That Didn’t Make the Cut:

-• Ivacy VPN.
+- Ivacy VPN.
 Ivacy VPN offers a good range of features and easy-to-use apps.
-However, it didn’t work with a few top streaming sites in my tests, it isn’t reliable in censorship-heavy countries, and it’s slower than the other VPNs on my list.
+However, it isn’t reliable in censorship-heavy countries, and it’s slower than the other VPNs on my list.

 Frequently Asked Questions